VladimirDimov/CustomDataGrid/README.md

-#Data Table With Ajax Serversde Processing For.NET MVC
+#Custom Data Grid With Ajax Serversde Processing For.NET MVC

 ----------

 ##Description
-A simple data table.
-Uses Bootstrap styles.
-Supports paging, filtering, sorting and multiselect with server side processing.
+A simple data grid.
+Supports paging, advanced filtering, sorting and multiselect with server side processing.
 **This project is still under development!**

 ##Installation